 European content delivery network (CDN) BunnyCDN is currently blocked in Turkey by major internet service providers in the country.
 The Turkish Information and Communication Technologies Authority’s (BTK) website confirms the blocking.

-BunnyCDN say on their blog that they have appealed the decision with the BTK.
+BunnyCDN say on their blog that they’ve appealed the decision with the BTK.
 Turkey have blocked Wikipedia’s website in the country since , so I’m not convinced that anything will come of that appeal.

 Update (): The ban have been lifted and BunnyCDN is once again accessible in Turkey.
-BunnyCDN haven’t provided any additional details on why they were blocked or whether they had to make any changes at the behest of the Turkish regulators.
+BunnyCDN haven’t provided any additional details on why they were blocked or whether they’d to make any changes at the behest of the Turkish regulators.

 Turkey Blocks, a website dedicated to monitoring internet censorship in Turkey, confirmed in an email on Monday morning () that BunnyCDN (and Ctrl blog) is indeed blocked for internet users in Turkey.